brentvollebregt/nitratine.net/posts/python-keylogger/post.md

 ## Compile to EXE
 Want to convert this .py to a .exe?
 Head over to my tutorial at [convert-py-to-exe]({{ url_for('blog_post', path='convert-py-to-exe') }}) to do it in a few easy steps.
 This tutorial also shows you how to remove the console that shows up, make one file executables and even add an icon.

-Converting to .exe will allow the script to run on windows computers without python installed (python is pre-installed on mac and most linux computers)
+Converting to .exe will allow the script to run on Windows computers without python installed (python is pre-installed on Mac and most Linux computers)

 ## Common Issues and Questions